-\section{Optimized Network Formation and Operation for { {\tt Fed-Span}}}
+\section{Optimized Network Formation and Operation for { {Fed-Span}}}

-We next integrate the convergence analysis from Sec.~\ref{sec:conv} with the modeling of {\tt Fed-Span} operations and network topology from Sec.~\ref{sec:fundamentals} to provide a unified framework for optimizing {\tt Fed-Span}.
+We next integrate the convergence analysis from Sec.~\ref{sec:conv} with the modeling of {Fed-Span} operations from Sec.~\ref{sec:phasesofFEDSPAN} to provide a unified framework for optimizing {Fed-Span}.
 This is achieved through an overarching optimization problem { $\bm{\mathcal{P}}$} presented below that jointly optimizes: (i) ML-related control decisions, (ii) network topology for model aggregation and dispatching, and (iii) resource allocation across satellites.
-To the best of our knowledge, this represents one of the first general optimization problems in the literature to synergize graph theory and FedL over satellite constellations.
+To our knowledge, this represents one of the first formulations in the literature to synergize graph theory and Fed-LS.

 {\arabic{equation}}